The Hormone Factor: How Body Chemistry Affects The Skin

 When and how do hormones affect the skin?

 During adolescence, as hormones go into overdrive to catch up with developing bodies.
 In boys, it’s mainly the androgen hormones that ramp up.
 In girls, it's androgens, plus estrogen and progesterone.
 In both, the result is a lot of hormonal fluctuation and a lot of skin issues.
 More testosterone, more sebum, and more acne.

-If you have young clients, help them recognize the importance of good skin care and establishing a consistent routine that includes anti-bacterial, anti-microbial and anti-inflammatory ingredients.
+Good skin care and establishing a consistent routine that includes anti-bacterial, anti-microbial and anti-inflammatory ingredients are of key importance.
 In treating adolescent skin, remember that while exfoliation is important for removing dead skin and oil accumulation to unclog pores, excessive exfoliation can irritate and inflame making acne worse.

 Hormones shift continually throughout the menstrual cycle.
 Estrogen and progesterone rise and fall.
 Testosterone, the sebum-producing hormone, comes into play.
 Oil production is boosted, follicle walls swell, impactions begin and breakouts are not far behind.